samjulien/blog/_posts/2018-07-19-developing-mobile-apps-with-xamarin-forms-and-azure-functions.markdown

 Another blade with templates will be displayed.
 From there, choose "HTTPTrigger C#" template, fill the _name_ field with "Auth0FunctionApp" and change authorization level to "Anonymous".
 After few seconds, the HTTPTrigger function will be ready for you.

 ### Scaffolding the Project

-Default template needs some adjustments.
-Nuget packages are supported by the Function Apps.
-For an authentication process we will use **Microsoft.IdentityModel.Protocols.OpenIdConnect** NuGet package.
-Open "View files" tab on the right and click "Add" button.
-You have to create new json file which will contain information about required NuGet packages.
-Type "project.json" as the file name and click "Enter".
-Once file is created you have to define its structure so paste below code and click "Save" button:
+The default template needs some adjustments.
+For the authentication process, we will use [the **Microsoft.IdentityModel.Protocols.OpenIdConnect** NuGet package](https://www.nuget.org/packages/Microsoft.IdentityModel.Protocols.OpenIdConnect/).
+So, open the "View files" tab on the right and click the "Add" button.
+You will have to create new json file which will contain information about the required NuGet packages.
+Type "project.json" as the file name and hit "Enter".
+Once the file is created, you have to define its structure.
+So, paste the following code and click on the "Save" button:

 ```C#